Health and Physical Education Certification Emphasis

 Student teaching is the capstone experience of the program and allows teacher candidates the opportunity to apply the learned skills and techniques in an authentic Pre K-12 educational setting over the course of an entire semester.
 It provides the teacher candidate invaluable experiences working with children and adolescents in physical activity, fitness, health and wellness, classroom, and remote learning settings.
 Teacher candidates are prepared to teach Pre K-12, thus experiences in both elementary and secondary schools is required.

 The teacher candidate must meet the prerequisites for Kines 495A and demonstrate pedagogical competence according to performance and professional dispositions rubrics/standards set forth by the program and The College of Education.
-A Kines 495A placement is at the discretion of the Kinesiology – AEH Option Program Director & HPE Student Teaching Coordinator.
+A Kines 495A placement is at the discretion of the Kinesiology Undergraduate Program Professor in Charge and/or HPE Program and Student Teacher Coordinator.

 CLEARANCES: